TrinityCore/tc-wiki/database/master/world/creature_template.md

 >
 > Names are case sensitive.
 If in doubt use an example above.
 {.is-info}

-### gossip_menu_id
-The gossip ID of this creature.
-This field is obtained from sniff (update fields).
-If you can not sniff this value, and need to make one up, it must be > 50000.
-This field is the link to [gossip_menu.MenuId](/en/database/master/world/gossip_menu#menuid).
-&nbsp;

 ### HealthScalingExpansion
 *- no description -*